Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/controls/fa_web-controls-custom-captions.en.md

 internal WebObjectListView() {
 }

 /// <summary>
 /// Returns the cached ResourceManager instance used by this class.
 /// </summary>
 [global::System.ComponentModel.EditorBrowsableAttribute(global::System.ComponentModel.EditorBrowsableState.Advanced)]
 internal static global::System.Resources.ResourceManager ResourceManager {
 	get {
 		if (object.ReferenceEquals(resourceMan, null)) {
-		    // Обратите внимание, в автоматически сгенерированном коде первым параметром отдается полный путь к *.resx-файлу, включая пространство имен.
+		    // Please note, in the automatically-generated code, the first parameter is given the full path to the *.the. resx file, including the namespace.
-			// В этом случае для компонента не будет недоступна кастомизация подписей. global::System.Resources.ResourceManager temp = new global::System.Resources.ResourceManager("ICSSoft.STORMNET.Web.AjaxControls.Resources.WebObjectListView", typeof(WebObjectListView).Assembly);
+			// In this case, the component may not be available customization of the signatures. global::System.Resources.ResourceManager temp = new global::System.Resources.ResourceManager("ICSSoft.STORMNET.Web.AjaxControls.Resources.WebObjectListView", typeof(WebObjectListView).Assembly);
 			resourceMan = temp;
 		}